Inverter Ground-Fault Detection "Blind Spot" and Mitigation Methods (June 2013)

 This white paper provides an explanation of the blind spot detection issue.

-This Solar American Board for Codes and Standards (Solar ABCs) white paper addresses an important safety issue in the design of many U.S. photovoltaic (PV) systems.
+These Solar American Board for Codes and Standards (Solar ABCs) reports address an important safety issue in the design of many U.S. photovoltaic (PV) systems.
 This safety issue—undetected faults in grounded PV array conductors—came to light during investigations into two well-publicized PV system fires.
 The first occurred on April 5, 2008, in Bakersfield, California, and the second occurred on April 16, 2011, in Mount Holly, North Carolina.
-This paper provides a basic explanation of the cause of these fires, followed by an outline of a limited research plan designed to develop solutions.
-It also includes fire mitigation strategies and equipment recommendations to reduce fire danger in new and retrofit applications based on preliminary results of the fire investigations.

 Fires resulting from inadequate ground-fault protection pose a danger to people and property.
 Because investigation results from the Bakersfield and Mount Holly fires have been made public, these fires present an opportunity to explore the safety implications of inadequate ground-fault protection in a public forum.
-As investigators develop an understanding of the root causes of these fires, they also develop a better understanding of the complex nature of faults and fault currents in PV arrays, which will benefit all stakeholders.
+As investigators developed an understanding of the root causes of these fires, they also developed a better understanding of the complex nature of faults and fault currents in PV arrays.

-The process will require awareness of the issues as well as the development of solutions.
-The PV industry must clearly understand the current level of danger so that it can properly address the safety hazards.
-Based on preliminary results of the fire investigations, effective ground-fault detection should be a high priority for improving the safety of PV systems in the United States.
+The PV industry must clearly understand the current level of risk so that it can properly respond to safety hazards.
+Based on this research, improving ground-fault detection should be a high priority for ensuring the safety of PV systems in the United States.